 Point of View in Different Genres

-Different genres tend to favor certain points of view based on what best serves their tone, structure, and reader expectations.
+Different genres tend to favor certain points of view based on what best serves their tone, story structure, and reader expectations.
 While there’s always room to break the rules, it helps to understand the most common approaches.

 Here’s how POV typically plays out across popular genres: